ShindouMihou/burp/README.md

 1. Creating a folder named `/data/burp` somewhere, Burp will copy all uploaded files that you'll include from deployment over to that folder.
 2. Rename the `.env.example` into a `burp.env` then configuring the file.
-3Running the following command: `burp deploy --here`
+3. Running the following command: `burp here`

 There are two properties that Burp needs, and those are:
 - `BURP_SECRET`: Akin to a password, this is needed to authenticate people to the agent.
 You have to hash this with argon2id since